TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Also, I ask that you don't use external libraries.
 I like for these files to be as easy as possible to test, so limiting dependencies is helpful.

+### File Input/Output
+Most languages have either built in utilities or functions in a standard library used to both read and write files.
+Most file input/output functions follow a similar pattern througout many programming languages.
+A string to the path of the file and a "mode".
+A mode is how the files in opened.
+Will the file be opened for reading or writing or even both?
+With the file be appending with new content?
+Truncated?

+On success the function returns a file handle.
+A file handle is an indirect way of access to actual the file on the disk.
+Functions or methods are called on this file handle to read and write the file itself.

+Another term used in file I/O is "cursor".
+A cursor is the starting pointing for reading and writing.
+The language or the standard library will provide functions to move the cursor and tell it's current position in the file.

+A neat trick to find the size of a file is to first "seek" to the end of file and then get the position of the cursor.

 ## Plagiarism

 **Please** do not submit work that is copied from another source.
 If work is found to be